gvwilson/sensibleadventures/cloudherd/new.md

 What had been a gentle breeze a few heartbeats ago was suddenly strong enough to lift stray strands of hair off Noxy's shoulders.
-She held out a hand flat to the wind and angled it forward and back.
+She held out a hand flat and tilted it back and forth to test the speed of the wind.
 Her eyes widened.  *How long can you keep this up?* she mind-asked.

 *Go fast all day,* the cloud replied with a mix of confidence and challenge that would have reminded Noxy's mother of her daughter.